adelbordbari/adelbordbari.github.io/_posts/2024-03-24-code-race-condition.md

 ```

 ## Problem
 I faced race condition.
-I deployed the code and the client used it but after some time we obswerved that there are still duplicates, despite setting conditions for updating and creating.
+I deployed the code and the client used it but after some time we observed that there were still duplicates, despite setting conditions for updating and creating.
 I tried using the [update_or_create](https://docs.djangoproject.com/en/5.0/ref/models/querysets/#update-or-create) method from Django ORM too. using something like this:
 ```python
 from rest_framework import status